morphware/daemon/README.md

 npm run dev
 ```

-You can also move into `forntend` or `backend` and just run each project in dev
+You can also move into `frontend` or `backend` and just run each project in dev
 mode.

 ```bash